top of page

 • better decision-making

-In today's increasingly complex and culturally-diverse workplace, leaders that are able to perceive, assess, and regulate their own and others' emotions accurately are able to better promote unity and team morale.
+More importantly, self-aware leaders are less likely to unintentionally create environments where information becomes filtered, politicized, or withheld.
+That distinction matters.
+In today's increasingly complex and culturally diverse workplace, leaders who can accurately perceive, assess, and regulate their own and others' emotions can better promote unity and team morale.

 It is natural to see the world from our unique point of view.
-We tell ourselves stories about our strengths and areas where we need to be better, as well as what is or is not good leadership.
+We tell ourselves stories about our strengths and the areas where we need to improve, as well as what constitutes good leadership and what does not.
+Our leadership habits are shaped by reinforcement, organizational culture, prior success, and the language organizations use to describe effectiveness.

 “To know yourself, you must sacrifice the illusion that you already do.”
 Vironika Tugaleva